 What topics does The Medieval Podcast cover?

-The Medieval Podcast regularly covers history, arts, books.
-It sits in the history category, with a arts focus.
+The Medieval Podcast regularly covers Arts, Books, History, Society, Culture.
+It sits in the Arts category, with a arts focus.

 Is it hard to get booked on The Medieval Podcast?

-The Medieval Podcast is accessible for guests with genuine history expertise.
+The Medieval Podcast is accessible for guests with genuine arts expertise.
 A personalised, episode-aware pitch will still outperform a generic one every time.

 Is The Medieval Podcast currently accepting guest pitches?